sheltermanager/asm3/doc/manual/options.rst

 * Allow drag and drop to move animals between locations: If set, you can drag animal thumbnails between locations in shelter view to move them.

+* Allow units to be reserved and sponsored: If set, and the user has the appropriate "Reserve/Sponsor Unit" permission, an edit icon will appear to the right of units in "Location and Unit" mode.
+This edit icon allows a reservation to be placed on a unit so that it appears with a red background and shows as occupied when adding/editing animals.
+Any sponsor text will be included with the animal occupying that unit when it is published to your website so that the sponsor of the unit can be shown publicly.

 * Show empty locations: If set, headings for all internal locations will be shown, even if there are no animals in them.